blinkbitcoin/blink-for-woocommerce/docs/future-work.md

 ---

+## 7b.
+Remove the subversion dependency from CI

+**Now.** `bin/install-wp-tests.sh` fetches the WordPress test library with `svn export`, and the GitHub runner images no longer ship subversion, so every cache-miss job installs it from apt first.
+That step hung for 25 minutes on an apt mirror and took three jobs down in a single run.

+It is now skipped on a cache hit, bounded to five minutes and retried three times, which contains the damage.
+It does not remove the dependency: a run that genuinely needs the library still depends on an Ubuntu mirror and on develop.svn.wordpress.org being reachable.

+**What would fix it.** The `wp-phpunit/wp-phpunit` Composer package ships the same test library as a normal dependency, installed by the `composer install` the job already runs.
+That drops both the apt step and the svn fetch, and the library gets versioned in `composer.lock` like everything else.

+It is not a drop-in: `WP_TESTS_DIR` and the PHPUnit bootstrap both point at the svn layout, and `install-wp-tests.sh` also seeds the database and downloads WordPress core, which would still be needed.
+Worth doing, but as its own change with the whole matrix green before and after.

+---

 ## 8. Shrink the PHPStan baseline

 **Now.** PHPStan runs at level 8 and passes.
 New code has zero findings; the